Slakxs/LootCrate/readme.md

 # LootCrate
-Super simple Implementation to have a locally hosted Webservice of a loot crate.
+Super simple implementation to have a locally hosted webservice of a loot crate.

-can't store anything but double values. why? cause i don't need anything else lol.
+Can't store anything but double values.
+Why?
+Cause i don't need anything else lol.

 # Planned tech stack
-- spring boot as framework
+- Spring Boot as framework
-- react as frontend
+- React as frontend
-- database? probably in memory
+- database? probably inmemory

 # What for?
-Any old Piece of Paper can do that.
+Any old piece of paper can do that.
 100% to learn:
-- Mentioned Tech Stack
+- mentioned tech stack
 - Clean Code
 - Clean Architecture
 - Behaviour Driven Development